allenai/hierplane/README.md

 Then invoke `hierplane.renderTree(tree[, target])` as is desired.

    - `tree` *object* the tree to visualize
-   - `target` *string* an optional css selector, speicfying the element into which the vizualization should be rendered.
+   - `target` *string* an optional css selector, speicfying the element into which the visualization should be rendered.
 If not specified, the tree is rendered into the `<body />`.

 You can see a full example [here](./EXAMPLES.md).